Opinion: The future of data centre design and construction

 And consumers and businesses in general generate huge amounts of data in the ever more connected world in which they live and operate.

-The deployment of hyperscale data centres has typically been in a relatively small number of central locations.
+The deployment of hyperscale data centers has typically been in a relatively small number of central locations.
 However, this has to change.

-It will be outstripped though by the growth of new smaller data centres in the range of 0.5-5MW.
-In some smaller or less-developed countries they’ll be core facilities, while in developed economies they’ll be known as edge data centres.
+It will be outstripped though by the growth of new smaller data centers in the range of 0.5-5MW.
+In some smaller or less-developed countries they'll be core facilities, while in developed economies they'll be known as edge data centers.

-The naming is somewhat irrelevant though – the result is that the size of the total data centre market will expand very fast.
+The naming is somewhat irrelevant though – the result is that the size of the total data center market will expand very fast.

 But can they be safely built as fast as they're needed?

-Every new building project has its challenges, especially data centres.
-And anyone who has built a data centre will be painfully aware of the risks involved.
+Every new building project has its challenges, especially data centers.
+And anyone who has built a data center will be painfully aware of the risks involved.